Xopher00/bufferOverflow/README.md

 run python script to crash program, execute payload if payload doesnt work right away, try adding some nops ("\x90") between pointer adress and payload

 # Step 8: Profit!

+* Disclaimer *
+These scripts are only for use in authorized penetration testing or practise in a simulated environment.